ochirovch/golanggraph/README.md

 Goal: implement all examples from [origin](https://langchain-ai.github.io/langgraph/concepts/why-langgraph/)

-- [v] check the correctness of the graph when compiling
+- [x] check the correctness of the graph when compiling
-- [x] implementing the conditional edges
+- [ ] implementing the conditional edges
-- [x] working with tools
+- [ ] working with tools
-- [x] add human-in-the-loop functionality
+- [ ] add human-in-the-loop functionality
-- [x] drawing the graph
+- [ ] drawing the graph

 # Easy to start